Originally published September 2009. Last reviewed and updated by the Precision Nutrition editorial team, April 2026.

 So, although we discourage counting calories, grams, etc. we do suggest watching out for calorie sneaking.

-How to be negative or positive
+How to get into a negative or positive energy balance

 While necessary for fat loss, a negative energy balance can be uncomfortable.
 Being in a negative energy state can result in hunger, agitation, and even slight sleep problems.